Time-aware itinerary planning

 Daily Rhythm Guide

 Trip pace controls how full your days feel.
-Use this guide to choose between relaxed, balanced, and packed planning before generating your itinerary.
+Use this guide to choose between relaxed, balanced, and packed trip planning before generating your itinerary.

 Understand how each pace changes activity density before you submit your trip.